jsjohn1951/wiValgrind/README.md

 # wiValgrind Container setup

 A container designed to provide a flexible Linux environment for development.
-Simply execute the start.sh script in the working directory using the ```wistart``` alias after installation.
+Simply execute the start.sh script in the working directory using the ```dev``` alias after installation.

 ### Components:
 1) Dockerfile - provides blueprint for the image to be built.